 We all win when there are more diverse voices at council.

 When we have a diversity of genders and identities, ethnicities, sexual orientations, ages, races and abilities at municipal council, we can create more inclusive and sustainable communities.

-To encourage more diversity in the upcoming 2022 municipal election, AMO has created this resource to share more about municipal government as well as supports available for those interested in running for municipal office.
+To encourage more diversity in the 2022 municipal election, AMO has created this resource to share more about municipal government as well as supports available for those interested in running for municipal office.

 Learn about the campaign.

 Municipal governments provide services we depend on every day